apereo/cas/developer/Code-Conventions.md

 ## Qualifying instance variables with `this`

-We qualify all instance variables with `this` with the exception of the Logging instances.
-We don't qualify that variable with "this" because it is well-known to be threadsafe. `logger.warn("Message")` becomes more of an idiom than invocation of instance variable.
+Try to qualify all instance variables with `this` with the exception of the Logging instances.

 ## Use of the final keyword